Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “It was both events,” Phil asserted.
 “The Fall Classic and a natural disaster happening at the same time and the same place, and right at the top of the first inning!
 What are the odds?”

-“But were it not for the Series being here there would have been more people on the road when the Cypress overpass and that section of Bay Bridge collapsed,” Phil said.
+“But were it not for the Series being here there would have been more people on the road when the Cypress overpass and that section of Bay Bridge collapsed,” Phil explained.
 “So in a way the Series being here saved lives.”

 “Makes sense,” Jason agreed.